 Engineering Design Challenge:

-The goal of the 4-H Engineering Design Challenge is to encourage critical thinking, creativity, innovation and problem solving in a non-traditional learning event and have fun at the same time.
-Young people in third through eighth grades can compete in these friendly science, technology, engineering and mathematics (STEM) competitions that take place at county fairs.
+Learn critical thinking, creativity, innovation and problem solving in a non-traditional learning event and have fun at the same time!
+Young people in third through eighth grades can compete in these friendly science, technology, engineering and mathematics (STEM) team competitions, which take place at county fairs.

 Participants apply their STEM knowledge to solve problems by identifying and researching them, then making and implementing a plan to design a solution.
-The challenge is designed and supervised by faculty from the University of Minnesota in the STEM Education Center and the Extension Center for Youth Development.
+The challenge is designed and supervised by University of Minnesota faculty from the STEM Education Center and the Extension Center for Youth Development.

 The 2016 Engineering Design Challenge: